top of page

 Erwitt:

-When the breeder called me about a boy puppy being available, I said I wasn’t sure.
-They asked if I wanted to see photos.
-Of course, I said yes!
-I was hooked.
-I flew out to meet Erwitt.
-Our connection was instant.
-Those brown eyes even in a photo.
-It was those eyes.
+When the breeder called about a boy puppy being available, I wasn't sure.
+They asked if I wanted photos.
+Of course I said yes.
+I was hooked immediately — those brown eyes, even in a photo.
+I flew out to meet him.
+The connection was instant.

 Prayerie:

-She has a lot in common with Fleetwood.
-Prayerie was determined to come home with me and I knew it.
-I felt the same way.
-Prayerie came from a litter that had a lot of show dog potential.
-I wasn’t looking for a show dog, but I open to the idea.
+Prayerie has a lot in common with Fleetwood — she was determined to come home with me, and I felt exactly the same way.
+She came from a litter with real show potential.
+I wasn't specifically looking for a show dog, but I was open to it.

-It came down to just 2 females – green girl and orange girl (that’s just color-coding puppies).
-It was a tight race, but regardless green girl was my girl, and she turned out to be a very nice show girl too.
+It came down to two females — green girl and orange girl (litter color coding).
+It was a close call, but green girl was my girl.
+She turned out to be a beautiful show dog too.

 Daisy:

-Daisy was completely different because I bred Daisy.
-As you may know, Daisy is a Prayerie puppy.
-She was the second puppy born.
-I knew instantly that if I was going to keep a puppy this was going to be the one.
-I knew and her eyes weren’t even open yet.
+Daisy was completely different — I bred Daisy.
+She's a Prayerie puppy and was the second born.
+I knew instantly that if I was going to keep a puppy from this litter, it was going to be her.
+I knew before her eyes were even open.

-The science does say dogs are incredibly skilled at reading humans.
-They pick up on:
+Dogs are remarkably skilled at reading humans.
+Research shows they pick up on:

 The Moment